 Create the Captive Portal Page for Username Password

-For my setup, I use a small Linux VM running apache web server to host the page.
-When the user is redirected to the page, the Instant AP attached additional information to the url.
-Those information can help to select the best portal page for that user.
-For my example, the information send from the Instant AP are those:
+For my setup, I use a small Linux VM running Apache web server to host the page.
+When the user is redirected to the page, the Instant AP attached additional information to the URL.
+That information can help to select the best portal page for that user.
+For my example, the information sent from the Instant AP are those:

 /login.html? cmd=login& mac=60:f4:45:0b:28:66& essid=captive-portal-test& ip=172.31.98.53& apname=00%3A0b%3A86%3Aed%3Ad0%3Af0& apmac=00%3A0b%3A86%3Aed%3Ad0%3Af0& vcname=instant-ED%3AD0%3AF0& switchip=securelogin.arubanetworks.com& url=http%3A%2F%2Fcaptive.apple.com%2Fhotspot-detect.html

 You can use the ESSID information to create a unique login page for every SSID, without the need to change something on the Instant AP and to simplify the configuration, by using only one external captive portal profile.
 Or the APNAME can indicate the branch office or location and the login page can include local information.

 For my simple example, I will not use that information.

 I will build a simple form with the username and password field and send that information back to AP.
 The whole HTML page looks like this: